New Students

 New students often don’t know what to expect from Costume College.
 We’ve put together some tips and tricks to help you out.

 Help!
 I don’t know anyone! – Don’t worry!
 You’ll meet people with similar interests very soon.
-If you arrive on Thursday night, go to Registration, attend the pool party and get to know people.
-If you show up Friday morning, GO to Freshman Orientation!
+If you arrive on Thursday night, go to Registration, attend the Welcome Party (near the Pool) and get to know people, then go to Freshman Orientation on Friday Morning.
+If you show up Friday morning, go to Registration then attend Freshman Orientation!
 Show up after these events?
 Don’t hesitate to talk with other students about their costumes when you see them in the halls.
 Too shy to start up a conversation?
 Volunteer and meet people!
 Promise: you’ll start recognizing faces very soon.
-You might also like to join the Costume College Year-Round Forum Facebook group (see link at bottom of page) to chat with other students in the months leading up to the big event.
+You might also like to join the Costume College Year-Round Forum Facebook group &/or our Discord Server (see links at bottom of page) to chat with other students in the months leading up to the big event.

 How do I find someone to share a room with me?
-Come and join our Costume College Year-Round Forum Facebook group (see link at bottom of page), and ask around!
+Come and join our Costume College Year-Round Forum Facebook group &/or our Discord Server (see links at bottom of page), and ask around!

 But I don’t know how to sew!- And?
 This is Costume College, not Sewing College.
 You will find classes on our schedule for non-sewers, as well for beginning sewers.
 Some people like to come just to see the Exhibits or attend the Gala or Tea.
 Remember, we are here to learn and enjoy, not to compete with each other.